Akash3121/AWS-DVA-C02/Notes.md

     - Access advisor shows the service prmissions granted to a user and when those services were last accessed/used.
     - we can use this info to revise the policies.

+Security Tools hands on:

+credential report - is on the left hand side under access report, go there and download the report.

+access advisor - go to the specific user and click on the access advisor, it will pop up all the permissions.